hmuchalski/128a/syllabus-CHEM-140T-spec-id/syllabus-lab-140t-speci-id.md

 Please make frequent use of my office hours, email, and your team.
 You are always welcome to discuss your questions or concerns with me at any time.

 [^5]: Adapted from David Clark's adaptation of Matt Boelkins' policy in his MTH class at Grand Valley State University

+### Communication and instructor availability

+**You can ask a question about anything at any time.** You have both the right and the responsibility to ask questions about anything in the course you don't fully understand, whether math or some aspect of the syllabus or anything else.
+You can email me, schedule an office hour, make an appointment, or grab me before or after class.

+However, please note that I may not always respond to messages immediately.
+In particular, **I do not typically check email outside of my regular business hours**, and **I do not typically check email at all on weekends** to prioritize time for family and other non-work pursuits.
+That said,

+- Messages sent on a weekday (Monday-Friday) before 3:00 pm will likely get a response *the same day*.
+- Messages sent after 3:00 pm Monday-Thursday will get a response *the following day*.
+- Messages sent after 3:00 pm on Fridays or on the weekend will get a response *the following Monday*.

+**Please plan for instructor availability.** For example, if you have something to turn in on a Friday, and you send a question by email after 3:00 pm, my reply may not come in time to help you; plan for contingencies like this.

 ### Dropping the course after the census date